daiki-kimura/biography/bio.md

 **Invited Talks / Lecture**

+- Lecture, "Past, present, and future of humanity and our society with AI", Tohoku University, Japan, 2023
+- Lecture, "Past, present, and future of humanity and our society with AI", Tohoku University, Japan, 2022
-- Lecture, "Past, present, and future of humanity and our society with AI", Tohoku University, Japan, 2021 - 2022
+- Lecture, "Past, present, and future of humanity and our society with AI", Tohoku University, Japan, 2021
 - Invited Lecture, Technical Committee on Industrial Application of Image Processing, Japan, 2017
 - Assistant of Invited Talk, Cognizance at Indian Institute of Technology, Roorkee, India, 2014
 - Invited Talk & Demo, Kshitij at Indian Institute of Technology, Kharagpur, India, 2013